DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2022-12-31-PCA_explained.md

 ---
-title: "Understanding PCA: A Step-by-Step Guide to Principal Component Analysis"
+author_profile: false
 categories:
 - Data Science
-tags:
-- PCA
-- Dimensionality Reduction
-author_profile: false
-seo_title: "Principal Component Analysis (PCA) Guide"
-seo_description: "A comprehensive guide to Principal Component Analysis (PCA), covering feature selection, dimension reduction, explained variance, and outlier detection."
-excerpt: "Learn about Principal Component Analysis (PCA) and how it helps in feature extraction, dimensionality reduction, and identifying key patterns in data."
 classes: wide
+date: '2022-12-31'
+excerpt: Learn about Principal Component Analysis (PCA) and how it helps in feature extraction, dimensionality reduction, and identifying key patterns in data.
 keywords:
 - principal component analysis
 - PCA
 - dimensionality reduction
 - feature extraction
 - explained variance
 - PCA applications
 - data science techniques
 - outlier detection in PCA
 - PCA step-by-step guide
 - multivariate data analysis
 - PCA for machine learning
 - pattern recognition
 - data compression
+seo_description: A comprehensive guide to Principal Component Analysis (PCA), covering feature selection, dimension reduction, explained variance, and outlier detection.
+seo_title: Principal Component Analysis (PCA) Guide
+tags:
+- PCA
+- Dimensionality Reduction
+title: 'Understanding PCA: A Step-by-Step Guide to Principal Component Analysis'
 ---

 At the end of this blog, you will be able to visually explain the variance in your data, select the most informative features, and create insightful plots.
 We will cover the following topics in detail: